RocketChat/WordPressPlugin/src/Rocket.Chat-livechat/README.txt

 == Installation ==

-1. Upload `rocketchat-livechat-wp` to the `/wp-content/plugins/` directory or install through WordPress plugins interface
+1. Upload `rocketchat-livechat` to the `/wp-content/plugins/` directory or install through WordPress plugins interface
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings-> Rocket.Chat LiveChat and enter the URL of your Rocket.Chat installation and save.
 4. If you do not have a Rocket.Chat installation please visit https://rocket.chat and setup your Rocket.Chat